Kanche: Music

-Track listing

 Release

 Kanche was initially scheduled for a worldwide release on 2 October 2015.
 The film's release was postponed to 6 November to avoid clashing with the releases of Puli and Singh Is Bliing.
 Due to a delay in post-production activities, Akhil: The Power of Jua, which was initially scheduled for a worldwide release on 22 October, was postponed and Kanche was confirmed for release on 22 October during the Vijayadasami festival season.
 Kanche was released at 400 screens across Andhra Pradesh and Telangana, and at 150 screens in rest of India.
 Though 80 screens were booked initially in the overseas market for the film's release, the screen count was later increased to 150, of which 130 screens were in the United States.

 Reception

 Critical reception

 Kanche received positive reviews from the critics.
 Sangeetha Devi Dundoo of The Hindu remarked that Kanche is a film that does not stand out "merely by being different, but also because it’s earnest", and added that Krish "Step[s] across the fence to a new world of storytelling".
 Praising Krish's choice of genre, Suresh Kavirayani of the Deccan Chronicle gave the film 3.5 stars out of 5, stating, "If you are looking for a change from the regular action-masala-song-dance-drama kind of films, you should watch Kanche".
 Kavirayani added: "The war scenes look authentic.
 Credit to cinematographer Gnana Sekar V.S for capturing the war scenes.
 Kanche is no less than any Hollywood film as far as the war scenes are concerned".
 Rajeswari Kalyanam of The Hans India also gave the film 3.5 stars out of 5 and stated: "With Kanche, Jagarlamudi Krish has once again proven his ability to choose an offbeat theme, weave an engrossing tale and give it a technically brilliant cinematic rendition".

 Pranita Jonnalagedda of The Times of India gave Kanche 3 stars out of 5 and stated: "Kanche is a daring attempt for mainstream [Telugu cinema].
 While there's an interesting story which is told really well, you will be left with the lingering feeling that it could have been a lot better".
 Sify too gave Kanche 3 stars out of 5 and called it a film that is "[s]uitable only for discerning audiences" and praised the storyline, performances, production design, and dialogues.
 Behindwoods gave the film 3 stars out of 5 as well and called it a "commendable attempt" and added: You don’t get to see too many Indian films being made on war, especially South Indian industry hasn’t made many. (sic) Even the ones that have been made have not made a huge impact, especially with it comes to battle scenes.
 But that is where Kanche scores big time.
 The war sequence looks authoritative and intriguing.
 It travels throughout and the intensity has been maintained right through".